JacksonAllan/CC/api_reference.md

 > **Note**
 > List pointer-iterators (including `r_end` and `end`) are not invalidated by any API calls besides `init` and `cleanup`, unless they point to erased elements.

-### Map
+## Map

-A `map` is an unordered container associating elements with keys, implemented as a Robin Hood hash table.
+A `map` is an unordered associative container mapping elements to keys, implemented as a hybird open-addressing, chained hash table.

 ```c
 map( key_ty, el_ty ) cntr